humburg/r-ggplot-extension/_episodes/02-categorical-data.md

 <img src="../fig/rmd-02-boxplot-1.png" title="plot of chunk boxplot" alt="plot of chunk boxplot" width="612" style="display: block; margin: auto;" />

+This is not bad, but because boxplots focus on displaying summary statistics a lot of information is lost.

+> ## Exercise
+>
+> Consider the *cement* buildings in the boxplot above.
+Judging from
+> this plot alone, can you tell how many buildings with cement walls there
+> are in the dataset?
+>
+> > ## Solution
+> >
+> > From the plot it appears that all buildings with cement walls have three rooms
+> > but there is no way to tell whether there is 1 or 20 of them.
+> {: .solution}
+{: .challenge}

 By adding points to a boxplot, we can have a better idea of the number of measurements and of their distribution: